lutsen/lagan/README.md

 ----

 - Position can't be 0
-- Upload is broken

 To do
 -----

+- Rename onetomany input to "tomany"
 - Update validation documentation for upload and string property
 - Check types in PHPDocumentor inline code documentation
 - Test and then add "$ php composer.phar create-project lutsen/lagan [my-app-name]" to install documentation
 - Add Hoverkraft features example to public templates
-- Check is length vlidation has error in Siriusphp
+- Check is length validation has error in Siriusphp